blksail-edu/simple-web-control/README.md

+## On the Raspberry Pi

-## INSTALL DEPENDENCIES
+### INSTALL DEPENDENCIES

 ```bash
 pip install pymavlink
 pip install gradio
 ```

-## RUN
+### RUN

 ```bash
 python sliders.py
 ```
-- Keep an eye on the terminal for the output of the script.
+:information_source: Keep an eye on the terminal for the output of the script.
 Wait for the script to verify that the ROV has been armed

+## On your laptop

 - Open a browser and go to http://backseat.local:7860